ecmwf/open-ecpds/Options.md

 ### http.maxRedirects
 The maximum number of HTTP redirects to follow automatically when a request receives a redirect response (for example, 301 or 302).
 Prevents infinite redirect loops and allows the client to reach the final destination URL safely.

+### http.maxRetryAfter
+Upper bound on how long to wait before retrying a "429"/"503" response, whether the delay comes from a server-supplied "Retry-After" header or from the internal exponential backoff.
+Protects against a misconfigured or malicious server requesting an excessive wait.

 ### http.maxSize
 Allow setting the maximum size for an HTML document when processing a GET request to retrieve the listing output.

+### http.minRequestInterval
+Enforce a minimum delay between the start of any two consecutive requests issued against this host (including requests made concurrently by "http.listMaxThreads" listing threads), so as to cap the request rate against a slow or rate-limiting site and avoid triggering a ban.
+Disabled (no pacing) by default.

 ### http.mqttAddPayload
 Allow requesting the creation of a file, alongside the data file, containing the content of the MQTT payload.
 By default, the ".payload" extension is used, but this can be configured via the "acquisition.payloadExtension" option.